davidayomide/davidayomide/README.md

 I have several industry-standard certifications, including but not limited to CompTIA Cybersecurity Analyst (CYSA+), Security Blue (BTL1) and i am well-versed in various cybersecurity practices.

-In addition to my SOC experience, I am also a skilled penetration tester, proficient in identifying and exploiting vulnerabilities in systems and networks.
+In addition to my SOC experience, I am a skilled penetration tester, proficient in identifying and exploiting vulnerabilities in systems and networks.
 I also engage in DevSecOps practices, working closely with development and operations teams to integrate security considerations into the software development lifecycle.

 - Currently i am collaborating on Research project titled: **[Implementing DevSecOps Tool Chain Based on Open-Source Technology](https://docs.google.com/document/d/1EYviTY9TFPjmz9Md7zm4cE0co9mtLuZUbIWd82nhrhM/edit?disco=AAAAnaxfE_I)**